Padraic-O-Mhuiris/nix-presentation/slides.md

 layout: two-cols
 ---

-## How are the hashes generated then?
+## How are the hashes generated?

 <br/>

 <v-clicks>

-This is particularly low-level so I'm going to keep it simple
+This is low-level so just a simple overview

 For a **derivation** hash, it typically is just the sha256 or md5 of the derivation contents